Swatara State Park

 The geology of Swatara State Park is predominately sedimentary rocks that formed in a shallow ocean during the Middle Devonian Period of the Paleozoic Era, about 375 million years ago.

 These rocks indicate that this site was a shallow sunlit seafloor where mostly filter-feeding organisms thrived in the gentle currents.
 The skeletal remains of these organisms were concentrated by wave action into lens-shaped deposits 2 to 3 inches thick.

 An Upper Mahantango Formation that contains significant marine fossil beds is exposed at a site along Bear Hole Trail.
 It provides excellent opportunities for fossil collecting, including the state fossil Phacops rana, a type of trilobite.

-After settlement by Europeans in the 1750s, anthracite coal was discovered in the Tremont area.
+After the area was settled by Europeans in the 1750s, anthracite coal was discovered in the Tremont area.
 In the 1820s, as the demand for coal rose, a need for better transportation led to the construction of the Union Canal that connected the Schuylkill and Susquehanna rivers.
-From Lebanon, a branch canal was constructed to Pine Grove through what is now the Swatara State Park.
-A dam and 672-acre reservoir in the park area supported canal traffic to Pine Grove and supplied water for the Union Canal at Lebanon.

 The Commonwealth began acquisition of the park in 1971 and was completed in 1987 by the Department of General Services.